 There’s no wrong place to live when it comes to California.
 In fact, there are so many unique areas within this region that it can be difficult to decide on a single location.
 Two of the most popular areas in California are Santa Barbara and San Diego.
 While both offer the classic California charm that all residents admire, they each have personal identities that are distinctly their own.

-Whether you are moving to California from out of state or you are just relocating from another area, both these areas are popular choices if you’re looking to take full advantage of the laidback California lifestyle.
+Whether you are moving to California from out of state or you are just relocating from another area, both these areas are popular choices in the United States if you’re looking to take full advantage of the laid back California lifestyle.
 When comparing Santa Barbara vs San Diego, it’s important to look at your personal preferences for a city and see which one fits best for you.
-Both cities offer incredible living conditions, beautiful landscapes for sightseeing, and a top-notch food scene.
+Both cities offer incredible living conditions, magnificent landscapes for sightseeing, beautiful beaches, Pacific Ocean views, and a top-notch food scene.

 With a population of just over 420,000, Santa Barbara is a much smaller county than San Diego, Orange, or Los Angeles.
 That being said, there is a lot to love about the beautiful county that offers gorgeous views of the Pacific Ocean and Santa Ynez mountains.
-Booming with history and breathtaking landscapes, Santa Barabara is a unique location that steals the hearts of many who visit.
+Booming with history and breathtaking landscapes, Santa Barbara is a unique location in the United States that steals the hearts of many who visit.
 Between its beautiful wine country, world-renowned restaurants, and quaint charm, Santa Barbara makes for the perfect destination for both visitors and locals alike.
-One of the largest drivers for living in Santa Barbara is UC Santa Barbara which is located in Goleta.
+One of the largest drivers for is UC Santa Barbara which is located in Goleta.

 Known for moving a little slower and having a taste for luxury, Santa Barbara offers a unique and eclectic downtown area as well as the coveted community of Montecito.
 With just eight cities within Santa Barbara county, this area offers a much smaller feel than other Southern California alternatives while still providing a number of activities for residents to enjoy.
 If you are looking to buy a house in California with a beachside community, beautiful views of the coast and the Santa Ynez Valley, living in Santa Barbara County may be the perfect community for you.